+Adopted by the Board of Trustees: September 1 , ,

-TOWN OF COLLINS PUBLIC LIBRARY Credit Card Policy Employee Acknowledgement I hereby acknowledge that I have received a copy of the Town of Collins Public Library's Credit Card Policy and the protocols for its use.
-I have read the policy and protocols and clarified with my supervisor any questions regarding its provisions.
-I agree to comply with all the requirements contained therein and understand that appropriate disciplinary action will be taken if I am found in violation of the policy and that the library will require restitution if the credit card is used improperly.
+TOWN OF COLLINS PUBLIC LIBRARY Credit (I hereby acknowledge that I have received a composition of the protocols for its use.
+I have reasupervisor any questions regarding its provision contained therein and understand that approviolation of the policy and that the library will improperly.
+Card Policy Employee Ack copy of the Town of Collin d the policy and protocols sions.
+I agree to comply wi priate disciplinary action nowledgement s Public Library's Credit Card s and clarified with my ith all the requirements will be taken if I am found in

 Employee:

-Employee:

 Signed: Date:

 Director: Abigail Barten-McGowan

 Signed: Date:

 Board of Trustees Approval:

-Signed: Date:
+Signed Date:

-Adopted by the Board of Trustees: September 15, 2016